US$ 1950pp

 Passport and visa Info

-All foreigners, except Indians, must acquire a visa to enter Nepal.
-But citizens from most countries are eligible for an on-arrival visa at Tribhuvan International Airport in Kathmandu or along immigration checkpoints along Nepal-India, or Nepal-Tibet border.
+All foreigners, except Indian citizens, must acquire a visa to enter Nepal.
+Citizens from most countries are eligible for an on-arrival visa at Tribhuvan International Airport in Kathmandu or at immigration checkpoints along the Nepal-India and Nepal-Tibet borders.

-For visa application, you will need a passport with at least six months of validity, visa fees, and a passport-size photo.
 The current visa fee is USD 50 for a 30-day stay.
-SAARC (India, Bangladesh, Bhutan, Sri Lanka, Pakistan, and Maldives) and Chinese citizens can get free visas with some limitations.
-Children under 10 get free visas.
+Citizens from SAARC countries (India, Bangladesh, Bhutan, Sri Lanka, Pakistan, and the Maldives) and China can obtain a free visa, although some limitations apply.
+Children under 10 years old can obtain a free visa as well.

-However, if you belong to any of these countries - Nigeria, Ethiopia, Iraq, Palestine, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, and Afghanistan - you may not get an on-arrival visa.
-So, you must contact your local Nepali embassy for the visa.
+Citizens of the following countries—Nigeria, Ethiopia, Iraq, Palestine, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, and Afghanistan—may not be eligible for an on-arrival visa.
+If you're from one of these countries, please contact your local Nepali embassy for assistance.

-The Nepal government has the authority to change visa rules without prior notice.
-Hence, for the latest visa information, please visit https://www.immigration.gov.np/.
+The Nepal government reserves the right to change visa rules without prior notice.
+For the most up-to-date visa information, please visit the official Nepal Immigration website: www.immigration.gov.np.

 Money Exchange

-You can easily exchange major foreign currencies through banks and legitimate money exchanges in Kathmandu and all-over Thamel.
-The money exchanges display their current rates publicly.
-Some hotels also exchange small amounts of cash.
-If you have Indian Rupees, ensure that you only have INR notes of 100 and 2,000, as these are only legal in Nepal.
+You can easily exchange foreign currencies at banks and legitimate money exchange counters in Kathmandu and Thamel.
+These exchanges display their rates publicly.
+Some hotels may also offer currency exchange for small amounts.
+If you're carrying Indian Rupees, ensure you only have INR notes of 100 and 2,000 denominations, as these are the only ones accepted in Nepal.

-Please exchange your currency in Kathmandu, as there are no currency exchanges in trek regions, and the locals only honor Nepali currency.
-We estimate you will need around USD 10 to 20 per trek day.
+It is advisable to exchange your currency in Kathmandu, as there are no currency exchange facilities in trekking regions, and locals only accept Nepali Rupees.
+We estimate you will need around USD 10 to 20 per trekking day.

 Most Asian banks do not accept old, torn, or faded foreign currencies.
 So ensure that you have new, clean and crisp notes.